Should I Refuse to Take a Breathalyzer Test?

 Should You Take a Breathalyzer in Iowa?

 If you’re pulled over on suspicion of driving while intoxicated in Iowa, then there’s a very high chance you’ll be asked to take a breathalyzer test.
-You can choose to refuse the breathalyzer test, but you should expect to face administrative penalties as a result for violating Iowa’s Implied Consent laws.
+You can choose to refuse the breathalyzer test, but you should expect to face administrative penalties as a result of violating Iowa’s Implied Consent laws.
 These laws state that if you’re using Iowa public roads or highways, then you are also implicitly agreeing to submit to a chemical OWI test such as a breathalyzer.

 Violating implied consent laws does come with some consequences.
 You should expect to have your license suspended after the refusal and you may even be arrested as the officer could decide your refusal is enough probable cause to detain you.
 However, these consequences pale in comparison to the statutory penalties for OWI.
 If you’re convicted of OWI, you’ll likely face jail time, expensive fines, substance and alcohol abuse programs, driver’s courses, and other possible sentencing conditions that could have a major impact on your life.
 A refusal could also lead to OWI charges, but you will be in a much better position as a defendant because the prosecution will have little to no evidence of your intoxication.